NaitLee/PHFS/README.md

 ## Developer Notes

 👀 This project is not yet ready for production use.
-But you are welcomed to have a taste!
+But, please, have a try!

-If you want to step forward, please do the following:
+You can try by using a release, or:

 1. Install [Werkzeug](https://pypi.org/project/Werkzeug/#files) by either using `pip` or placing the folder `Werkzeug-(version)/src/werkzeug` from downloaded archive to cloned repo.